Idaho mortgage and refinance rates for May 2026

 If you’re looking for a mortgage in Idaho, consider these options:

-- Idaho conventional mortgages: For a conventional mortgage in Idaho, you’ll generally need a debt-to-income (DTI) ratio of no more than 45 percent and a credit score of at least 620.
-The minimum down payment is typically 3 percent (at that level, you’ll need to pay private mortgage insurance, or PMI, premiums, as well).
+- Idaho conventional mortgages: For a conventional mortgage in Idaho, you’ll generally need a debt-to-income (DTI) ratio of no more than 45% and a credit score of at least 620.
+The minimum down payment is typically 3%.
+At that level, you’ll need to pay private mortgage insurance, or PMI, premiums, as well.

 - Idaho FHA loans: If you have a lower credit score, a loan insured by the Federal Housing Administration (FHA) might be a better option.
-You can get an FHA loan with a credit score of 580 and a down payment of 3.5 percent.
+If you have a credit score of at least 580, you can make a down payment of only 3.5% with an FHA loan.

 - Idaho USDA loans: Since Idaho is largely a rural state, there are a lot of properties eligible for loans backed by the United States Department of Agriculture (USDA).
 Like VA loans, USDA loans don’t require a down payment.
 However, you’ll need to meet area-specific income requirements.